-Soy, beef and palm oil are used in a wide range of foods and goods that are consumed by billions of people around the world.
+Soy, beef, and palm oil are used in a wide range of foods and goods that are consumed by billions of people around the world.
 They yield about US$92 billion a year to producers, many of whom are small-scale rural farmers.
-And they are also responsible for about 80 percent of tropical deforestation.
+These commodities are also responsible for about 80 percent of tropical deforestation.

 Anticipated global economic growth and changing diets will strengthen the demand for agricultural commodities and place additional pressure on forests.
-The challenge is to develop business models that can manage sustainable commodity production, while also maintaining forests and important ecosystem services.
-To achieve this will require the combined efforts of governments, businesses, consumers and civil society organizations.
+As demand for agricultural commodities grows, we need to develop forward-thinking business models to manage sustainable commodity production that also maintains forests and important ecosystem services.

 What We Do